This is the 23rd post of a 50 article series for new marketers at B2B startups.

 4. Use email marketing to drive traffic

-Once the infographic is designed, we should use our standard mix of inbound marketing tactics to drive traffic to the content.
+Once the infographic is designed, you should use the standard mix of inbound marketing tactics to drive traffic to the content.
 This includes an email blast, social media posts and blog articles.
-Remember, our goal is to expose the infographic to as many targets as possible to increase the probability of sharing.
+Remember, your goal is to expose the infographic to as many targets as possible to increase the probability of sharing.

 5. Build CTAs into the landing page